 How to get there: A tuk-tuk from Leticia.

-How to get there: Two hours by boat from the dock in Leticia to the Bocana Amacayacu stop (3 daily departures, the last one at 1h30 pm), then a private 20-min boat (or 4 hours walking).
+How to get there: Two hours by boat from the dock in Leticia to la Boca de Amacayacu (3 daily departures, the last one at 1h30 pm), then a private 20-min boat (or 4 hours walking).

 Tip: I recommend you stay at the excellent Casa Gregorio.

-Near the Amacayacu National Natural Park, on the banks of the Amazon River, you will find this multi-ethnic community inhabited by some 800 people, mainly of the Tikuna ethnic group.
-You will be able to see how the inhabitants live together and buy their handicrafts carved especially in palorojo, a reddish wood.
-They will welcome you with a typical dance.
+Near the Amacayacu National Natural Park, on the banks of the Amazon River, you will find this multi-ethnic community inhabited by some 1000 people, mainly of the Tikuna ethnic group.

 How to get there: 1h30 boat ride from Leticia.

-Many wild animals are hunted in the Amazon to be domesticated, sold, or to entertain hundreds of tourists.
+Many animal species are hunted in the Amazon forest to be domesticated, sold, or to entertain hundreds of tourists.
 Not only does this affect the lives of the animals, but it is also a threat to the Amazon’s ecosystem.

 One way to support them is to visit them.
 You can make a reservation with the Mocagua community to see rescued monkeys and sloths.